tian-chaiyaporn/thinkful-capstone-dice/readme.md

 ## TO-DO to complete MVP:

-- add dice graphics + simple animation + pop-up element for rolling dice
+- pop-up element for rolling dice

 - add simple explainer to site with redirect function